 Determining the Winner

 In declamation, the winner of a round is the student who you believe did the best job of declaiming out of the set of declamations that you observed.
 You might observe a batch of up to 5 declamations in one sitting.
 You will be asked to score each one.
-We will use this to determine the rank order.
+We will use your scores to determine the rank order.

 In debate, each round is a head-to-head competition.
 When determining the winner in debate, consider the following factors: